instead-hub/instead/doc/stead3_en.md

 ### Lookup

-Objects whose name begins with the character '$' are also considered systemobjects, but they work differently.
+Objects whose name begins with the character '$' are also considered system objects, but they work differently.

 If the output text is found on the link: